 Psirri, Thissio & Gazi

-Psirri was once a run-down neighbourhood, but has recently been transformed into the trendiest entertainment district in Athens.
+Psirri was once a run-down neighborhood, but has been transformed into the trendiest entertainment district in Athens.
 Its narrow streets are teeming with traditional tavernas, elegant restaurants, fashionable bars and art galleries.

-A brief walk towards the Acropolis will bring you to Thissio, one of the city's oldest neighbourhoods.
-Its beautifully restored mansions now house gourmet restaurants, hot nightspots and cosy cafes.
+A brief walk towards the Acropolis will bring you to Thissio, one of the city's oldest neighborhoods.
+Its beautifully restored mansions now house gourmet restaurants, hot nightspots and cozy cafes.

 The Gazi district is home to several large nightclubs and impressively styled restaurants.
-This area takes its name from a former gas factory which was later transformed into the Gazi Technopolis cultural centre.
+This area takes its name from a former gas factory which was later transformed into the Gazi Technopolis cultural center.

 The section of Vassilissis Sophias Avenue between Syntagma Square and the Hilton features several world-class museums that attract thousands of visitors each year.
 The newly renovated Benaki Museum contains a huge collection highlighting 8000 years of Greek history.
-The Museum of Cycladic Art specializes in splendid prehistoric works of art from the Aegean Islands, whilst the Byzantine Museum deals with mediaeval Greece.
+The Museum of Cycladic Art specializes in splendid prehistoric works of art from the Aegean Islands, while the Byzantine Museum deals with medieval Greece.
 The history of warfare from prehistoric times until the 20th Century comes alive at the War Museum.
-More peaceful exhibits can be found at the National Art Gallery which features the greatest works of contemporary Greek art.
+More peaceful exhibits can be found at the National Art Gallery, which features magnificent works of contemporary Greek art.

 The streets around Kolonaki Square feature the most elegant boutiques in Athens.
-The square itself (officially named Filikis Eterias) is the favourite meeting place of celebrities and beautiful people.
-They can be seen hanging out any of Kolonaki's numerous cafés after a shopping spree or in the excellent gourmet restaurants and chic bars at night.
+The square itself (officially named Filikis Eterias) is the favorite meeting place of celebrities and beautiful people.
+They can be seen hanging out at any of Kolonaki's numerous cafés after a shopping spree, or lounging in the excellent gourmet restaurants and chic bars at night.
 Kolonaki lies on the slopes of Lykavittos Hill, the city's best vantage point.